htrajan/ht-drawsteel/Classes/Fury/Stormwight Kits/Boren/Boren.md

 # Boren

-With this [[Stormwight Kits|stormwight kit]], you channel your primordial [[Rage|rage]] into the form of a bear, becoming large, durable, and imposing.
+With this stormwight kit, you channel your primordial rage into the form of a bear, becoming large, durable, and imposing.
 Boren are tied to the craggy, rocky north, and this aspect is associated with the blizzard's bitter cold.

 [ASPECT BENEFITS](./Aspect%20Benefits.md)